quicwg/base-drafts/draft-ietf-quic-tls.md

 Packet number protection is applied to the packet number encoded as described in Section 4.11 of {{QUIC-TRANSPORT}}.
-Since the length of the packet number is stored in the first octet of the encoded packet number, it may be necessary to progressively decrypt the packet number.
+Since the length of the packet number is stored in the first byte of the encoded packet number, it may be necessary to progressively decrypt the packet number.

 Before a TLS ciphersuite can be used with QUIC, a packet protection algorithm